airou-lab/Semantic-Segmentation-Module/segformer_readme.md

 ## Citation

 This is an implementation of Segformer.
-The original code can be found at:
+The original code comes from the following paper:
 ```bibtex
 @article{xie2021segformer,
   title={SegFormer: Simple and Efficient Design for Semantic Segmentation with Transformers},